Who is ALICE?

 While ALICE isn’t in poverty, they aren’t thriving either.
 Often ALICE is one small crisis or unexpected setback away from sliding into poverty.
 The difference between making it or not, each month, can come down to simple things such as a car repair, a doctor’s visit, or other unexpected expense.

 ALICE workers are essential to the fabric of our society.
 ALICE works in jobs that are integral to our communities, from child care educators and home health aides to mechanics – all workers we rely on every day.
 The future success of our communities is directly tied to the financial stability of ALICE households.
-When ALICE suffers and is forced to make difficult choices, we all face serious consequences.

 Snapshot of ALICE in Lewis County